Moisture. It’s one of the most important elements of composting – but also one of the most overlooked.

 Increase levels of moisture

-As you can imagine, to increase moisture levels you just need to add water.
-However, that’s not quite as simple as it sounds, as if you just soak a compost pile or bin, the danger is that the water will not be distributed evenly.
+However, that’s not quite as simple as it sounds, as if you just soak a compost pile or bin, the water may not be distributed evenly.

 It’s easier to add water as you turn your compost.
 You can inspect each layer, and spray it with water as you do so.